Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Topic Modeling

 Assuming that the counts in the histograms follow a Poisson distribution, the best-fit parameters and the corresponding uncertainties can thus be captured by the Poisson-likelihood chi-square function~\cite{BAKER1984437, chi-square, brewer}.
 In order to extract the parameter values and uncertainties from the likelihood function, we use Markov chain Monte Carlo (MCMC)~\cite{emcee}.
 We obtain initial estimates of the parameter values by running a simultaneous least-squares fit.
 For the results shown in this paper, we use 100 MCMC walkers, initialized using the least-squares parameters, and run for 35,000 samples using a burn-in of 30,000 samples.

-Once we have the MCMC fits for the input distributions, we can take ratios between the inputs' skew-normal fits.
-Fig. \ref{fig:ab-mcmc} displays the input ratios of our input distributions, along with the results from the MCMC.
+Once we have the MCMC fits for the input distributions, the reducibility factors in Eq.~\ref{kappa} can be extracted from the ratios of these fits.
+Fig. \ref{fig:ab-mcmc} displays the ratios of our input distributions, along with the results from the MCMC.
 Each fit is an element of the posterior distribution of the parameters that is sampled by the MCMC, each with a different minimum, or $\kappa$ value.

-In order to extract the topics and calculate the corresponding uncertainty using Eq. \ref{eq:topics}, we sample for $\kappa_{AB}$ and $\kappa_{BA}$ from the fits, and calculate the mean and standard deviation of the distribution.
-Here, the reducibility factor for input A / input B, $\kappa_{AB}$, is extracted from the right tail of Fig. \ref{fig:ab}, and similarly, $\kappa_{BA}$ is extracted from the left tail of Fig. \ref{fig:ba}, as that is where the minimum of the curve is located.
-The sampled $\kappa$ values are shown in Fig. \ref{fig:ab-mcmc}.
+In order to extract the topics and calculate the corresponding uncertainty using Eq. \ref{eq:topics}, we sample $\kappa_{AB}$ and $\kappa_{BA}$ from the fits and calculate the mean and standard deviation of the distribution.
+Here, the reducibility factor for input A/input B, $\kappa_{AB}$, is extracted from the right tail of Fig. \ref{fig:ab}, and similarly, $\kappa_{BA}$ is extracted from the left tail of Fig. \ref{fig:ba}, as that is where the minimum of the curve is located.
+The sampled reducibility factors are shown in Fig. \ref{fig:ab-mcmc}.